pgpt-dev/API/README.md

 ## User Management

 ### 5.0 Store User
 The identification of a user is in relation to the email address.
-Please find the different available roles please find them below under List of options.
+Please find the different available roles below under List of options.

 | **Method** | **Endpoint**                |